Rudxain/blog/post/re_wwworst_app_store.md

 That's a valid point!
 But it mostly affects apps that "require" (or force users to require) internet connection.
 (See how they did another generalization?)

-I absolutely despise apps that should work totally fine offline, but crappy devs use frameworks that make the server more indispensable than it should.
+I absolutely despise apps that should work totally fine offline, but devs use crappy frameworks that make the server more indispensable than it should.
+I don't blame them (mostly), those FWs can be attractive, and sometimes they have no choice but to maintain a codebase that made poor design decisions.

 Don't get me wrong, server-side rendering is fine, in **(actually) reasonable** situations.